Huyghe Brewery

-Huyghe Brewery (Brouwerij Huyghe) is a brewery founded in 1906 by Leon Huyghe in city of Melle in East Flanders, Belgium.
+Huyghe Brewery (Brouwerij Huyghe) is a brewery founded in 1906 by Leon Huyghe in the city of Melle in East Flanders, Belgium.
 Its flagship beer is Delirium Tremens, a golden ale.

 History

 In 1906, Leon Huyghe purchased an existing brewery in Melle (at a site that had been in operation brewing beer since 1654).
 The brewery adopted the present name in 1938.
 While the company initially brewed a regular pilsner, it soon began brewing the kinds of beers now typically known as "Belgian."

 Operations and products

-The beers created at Huyghe included a series of beers under the "Delirium" tag that featured pink elephants on their labels.
+The beers created at Huyghe include a series of beers under the "Delirium" tag that feature pink elephants on their labels.
 The best known of these is Delirium Tremens, a blonde, Belgian ale.
 Other beers brewed at Huyghe include a Christmas beer and a beer called "Deliria", selected to be brewed by the company from 65 entries made by women brewers.
 In addition, the company makes a number of fruit beers with low ABV.

 Huyghe has acquired several smaller Belgian breweries, including Arteveld Grand Cru in 1987, Brouwerij Biertoren in 1993, Brouwerij Dam in 1994, and Brouwerij Villers in 1999.